LivePersonInc/developer-center/pages/documents/RichMessaging/Payment/apple-pay.md

 Then create a private Apple Pay account and supply your Apple Pay Merchant ID on your Apple management area (register.apple.com).

-You will use your Merchant ID in the `merchantIdentifier` properties.
+You will use your Merchant ID in the `merchantIdentifier` properties of the Metadata JSON.

 ### Sending an Apple Pay Request to a Consumer